-A typical cold finger is composed of five different components: displacer, regenerator, finger tube, cold tip, and added thermal mass (detector).
+From the crycooler point of view, a typical Stirling cold finger is composed of five different components: displacer, regenerator, finger tube, cold tip, and added thermal mass (detector).
 To illustrate its physical background, a schematic model of a typical cold finger is presented in Fig. (2.3).
 The main idea behind this approach is to calculate the thermal mass of each component in the finger, by integrating temperature, starting in ambient temperature and ending with the target cold tip temperature.
-The finger's components are categorized to two groups, one that is characterized with a long geometry, such as the cold finger pipe and the regenerator, in which a temperature gradient is developed during the cooldown process.
+The finger's components are categorized to two groups, one that is characterized with a long geometry, such as the cold finger tube and the regenerator, in which a temperature gradient is developed during the cooldown process.
 The second group includes small parts that are characterized with homogeneous distribution temperature, namely, the temperature gradient is neglected (i.e. cold tip, added thermal mass).
 Attaching a control volume to each component, one can say that the rate of change of the internal energy of the control volume is a function the heat flow into the control volume.
 The energy balance yields a first order nonlinear ordinary differential equation: